 Somehow, in the space of just five days, they need to fill in the huge gaps that were evident at San Siro with what we are told are very limited resources.
 But how is that even possible?
 They were a calamity at the back, had absolutely no width, were overrun in midfield by a competent but unspectacular Samp trio, and had no goal threat up top.

-The left back spot is one which has proven a problem position for a number of years, with nobody truly excelling over a period of time since the days of Paolo Maldini.
+The left-back spot is one which has proven a problem position for a number of years, with nobody truly excelling over a period of time since the days of Paolo Maldini.
 Luca Antonini has never been the answer, and he is no more what they need today than he has ever been.
-He very rarely got forward to stretch Sampdoria on Sunday, and the one time he got into a great crossing position with the ball at his feet, he cut in onto his favored right and was squeezed out.
-Milan could look to somebody like Lazio’s Stefan Radu or even Juventus’ Reto Ziegler for a reasonably low cost fee as a short-term option to add the width and defensive stature they are currently missing.
+He very rarely got forward to stretch Sampdoria on Sunday, and the one time he got into a great crossing position with the ball at his feet, he cut in onto his favoured right and was squeezed out.
+Here, they could look to somebody like Lazio’s Stefan Radu or even Juventus’ Reto Ziegler for a reasonably low cost fee as a short-term option to add the width and defensive stature they are currently missing.

 |'KAKA THE DREAM BUT OTHER GAPS TO FILL TOO'